lecy/Open-Data-for-Nonprofit-Research/Build_Datasets/README.md

 Each file contains a description of the data and instructions on how to download and process the data.

-If we are missing anything useful, please submit suggestions by clicking on "Issues" above.
+If we are missing anything useful, please submit suggestions by clicking on the "[Issues](https://github.com/lecy/Open-Data-for-Nonprofit-Research/issues)" link above.

 ## IRS 990 E-Filers